-3. If the IC20 is the last module in the network to be connected, install a terminator resistor plug (P/N 921034), shipped with PeakNet software, on the remaining port of the BNC tee connector.
-If this is not the last module, connect the cable from the next module to the BNC tee.
+3. If the IC25 is the last module in the network to be connected, install a terminator resistor plug (P/N 921034) on the remaining port of the BNC tee connector.
+(These terminator resistor plugs are shipped with Dionex chromatography software.)

+If the IC25 is not the last module in the network, connect the cable from the next module to the BNC tee.